-С Capital adequacy: I t is important for a bank to maintain depositors' confidence and C preventing the bank from going bankrupt.
-It reflects the overall financial condition of banks and also th e ability of management to meet the need of additional capital The following ratios measure capital adequacy: Capital Adequacy The capital adequacy ratio is developed to ensure that banks Ratio (CAR): can absorb a reasonable level of losses occurred due to can absorb a reasonable rever of rosses occurred due to mosting the losses.
-The higher the ratio the more will be the protection of investors.
-The hanks are required to maintain the protection of investors.
-The banks are required to maintain the capital adequacy ratio (CAR) as specified by RBI from time to time As per the latest RBI perms, the banks should have a time.
-As per the latest KBI norms, the banks should have a П Debt-Fauity Ratio This ratio indicates the degree of leverage of a bank.
-It Q (DFR). indicates how much of the bank husiness is financed through МC debt and how much through equity.
-It is the proportion of S. total outside liability to net worth Higher ratio indicates less EI protection for the creditors and denositors in the banking AN evetore U ۸ Assats Quality: Th is indicates what types of advances the bank has made to А apporate interest inc ame When leaves are given to highly rated companies the rates attracted are lower t han that of lower rated doubtful companies.
-Thus, asset quality indicates the type of deptors of the bank.
-Banks determine how many of their assets are at financial rick add how much allowance for potential losses they must make Total Accete This ratio measures the officiency in utilization of the assets.
+Table No. 1.
+Katlos included in CAMELS Model С t is important for a bank to maintain depositors' confidence and preventing the bank from going bankrupt.
+It reflects the overall financial condition of banks and also th e ability of management to meet the need of additional capital.
+The following ratios measure capital adequacy: Capital Adequacy The capital adequacy ratio is developed to ensure that banks Ratio (CAR): can absorb a reasonable level of losses occurred due to operational losses and determine the capacity of the bank in meeting the losses.
+The higher the ratio, the more will be the protection of investors.
+The banks are required to maintain the capital adequacy ratio (CAR) as specified by RBI from time to time.
+As per the latest RBI norms, the banks should have a CAR of 9 per cent.
+EL Debt-Equity Ratio This ratio indicates the degree of leverage of a bank.
+It OD (DER): indicates how much of the bank business is financed through M debt and how much through equity.
+It is the proportion of \mathbf{LS} total outside liability to net worth.
+Higher ratio indicates less ИE protection for the creditors and depositors in the banking CAMELS MODEL system.
+0 Α Assets Quality: Th is indicates what types of advances the bank has made to generate interest income.
+When loans are given to highly rated companies, the rates attracted are lower t han that of lower rated doubtful companies.
+Thus, asset quality indicates the type of debtors of the bank.
+Banks determine how many of their assets are at financial risk a and how much allowance for potential losses they must make.
+Total Assets This ratio measures the efficiency in utilization of the assets.
 It Turnover Ratio is arrived at by dividing sales by total assets.
-Total Assets (TATR): Turnover Ratio=Sales/Total Assets Loan Ratio (LR).
-The ratio provides a general measure of the financial position Louis Rutio (Lity) of a bank including its ability to meet financial requirements for outstanding loans Loan Ratio = Loans/Total Assets 1 1 Loui i auto Louio/ i otal / 1550t5.
+Total Assets (TATR): Turnover Ratio=Sales/Total Assets Loan Ratio (LR): The ratio provides a general measure of the financial position of a bank, including its ability to meet financial requirements for outstanding loans.
+Loan Ratio = Loans/Total Assets. -